deffi/svg_extrude/README.md

   * Configuration (advanced):
       * Print Settings -> Advanced -> Elephant foot compensation: 0 (advanced)
       * Print Settings -> Output options -> "Label objects": on (advanced)
+  * Setup:
-  * Setup: import the models individually
+      * Import the group models individually
+      * If you have an overlay, add it to the appropriate group as a part
   * G-code post processing: insert M600 between objects:
         ; stop printing object foo id:0 copy 0
         M600